ali-zahedi/az_player_plugin/README.md

 # az_player_plugin

-A flutter player plugin for Android and iOS
+A flutter player plugin for Android and iOS.

+This plugin handle background mode playing, for music and video.

+Add notification player in notification center and lock screen.
+Support both android/iOS.

 ## Getting Started